-They're the larvae of the black soldier fly (BSF), scientifically labeled the hermetia illucens.
+They're the larvae (BSFL) of the black soldier fly (BSF), scientifically labeled the hermetia illucens.
 You can identify them because they have a chubby appearance, fatter than the housefly kind you would expect to find in your outdoor garbage bin.

 They'll begin their life as a white color and become grey, light brown, and dark brown as they age and depending on the waste they're eating, The black soldier fly adult is a mimic fly that's really closer to the organ pipe mud dauber wasp.

 Each female black soldier fly will lay as "few" as 200 and up to 650 eggs at a time, preferably into manure, compost, and other types of decaying matter.